niksy/domelo/README.md

 -   For `HTMLElement` return `outerHTML` property value
 -   For `Text` return `wholeText` property value
 -   Arrays should be joined at least with empty string
+-   Fragments can be handled referencing `children` or `childNodes` property and should be joined at least with empty string

 ## Browser support